erubinst/BackGammon/README.md

 # BackgammonRepository

+Backgammon AI created with Nuriel Leve, Ike Osenberg, and Veronica Ayers for Systems Programming Course.
+Run GUI using wxwidgets.

 ## Notes
 - There are two colors; white (the player) and brown/black (the AI/opponent)
 - White is ready to bear off when its pieces are in spaces 18-23